Hakuraku District

 "You're not exactly pounding the pavement, either."

-"I think you're afraid of picking up a shokai and missing Kimiyo."
+“You’re afraid of picking up an intro and missing Kimiyo.”

-"I am not.
-I had a companion once who was, and it's quite another thing."
+“I am not.
+I had a companion who was, and it’s quite a different thing.”

 Michaels grinned.
-"Sure.
-Sure."
+“Sure it is.”
 He looked up.
-"Ah!
-And there she is."
+“Ah!
+And there she is.”

 "How are the lessons going?"
 Michaels asked.